 …Take a Walk

 Autumn is a great month to visit the Brecon Beacons with rolling hills awash with golden colour, crisp leaves and vivid colours in abundance.
 Click here for some great walks to enjoy.
 There are also plenty of guided walks on offer throughout the season, suited to all tastes and levels- they’re legendary!
+Crickhowell Walking Festival have even created an Autumn Extra festival with plenty of walks and events you can enjoy!

 …Go Baa-my at the Sheep Festival